What is a credit report?

 - What laws apply to the handling of your credit report

 You’ll have a consumer credit report if you’ve applied for or received consumer credit.
-If you’ve applied for or received commercial credit your credit report will also include commercial credit information.
+If you’ve applied for or received commercial credit your credit report may also include commercial credit information.

 Consumer credit report